 Counselling provides a confidential, non-judgemental space where you can speak openly — about fears you haven't been able to voice, feelings you worry others won't understand, and decisions that feel impossible to navigate.

-IVF and fertility treatment — emotional support through the demands and uncertainty of assisted reproduction, including IVF, IUI, and ICSI.
+Emotional support through the demands and uncertainty of assisted reproduction, including IVF, IUI, and ICSI.

-Pregnancy loss — support following miscarriage, recurrent pregnancy loss, stillbirth, or termination for medical reasons (TFMR).
+Support following miscarriage, recurrent pregnancy loss, stillbirth, or termination for medical reasons (TFMR).

-Single parents and same-sex couples — specialist support for individuals and couples pursuing parenthood through non-traditional routes.
+Specialist support for individuals and couples pursuing parenthood through non-traditional routes.

 My starting point is always person-centred — which means that you lead the way.
 There is no agenda, no checklist, and no expectation of how you should be feeling.
 My role is to create a safe, warm, and genuinely non-judgemental space where you feel heard and understood.

 Fertility counselling is not about telling you what to do, or fixing how you feel.
-It is about helping you to make sense of what you are experiencing, process emotions that may feel overwhelming, and find your own path through — whether that is continuing treatment, considering alternatives, or coming to terms with outcomes you didn't choose.
+It is about helping you make sense of what you are experiencing, process emotions that may feel overwhelming, and find your own path through — whether that is continuing treatment, considering alternatives, or coming to terms with outcomes you didn't choose.

 As an integratively trained counsellor, I draw on a range of approaches where helpful — including psychodynamic work to explore how past experiences may be shaping present feelings, and existential approaches to help you navigate uncertainty and meaning.
 But always, the relationship between us — built on trust, warmth, and safety — is at the heart of our work together.